EllieDunstone/dbs_for_nanoseq/README.md

 The script "dnv_caller.Rmd" generates a DBS78 matrix (see <https://cancer.sanger.ac.uk/signatures/dbs/>) for signature analysis from a table of DNVs.
 This is based on a script written by Andrew Lawson.
 You can generate the table of DNVs using the script "dbs_calling_annotating_runs_subs.R".

-The script "dbs_for_nanoseq_input_generator.sh" can be used by users of the NanoSeq pipeline at the Wellcome Sanger Institute to pull mutation files from the compute farm, filter them, and format them correctly to be used in the other scripts described above.
+The script "dbs_for_nanoseq_input_generator.sh" can be used by users of the NanoSeq pipeline at the Wellcome Sanger Institute to gather the mutation files needed from the compute farm.
+This script assumes prior use of the nanoflow workflow to process the output data (not yet on github, will update).

 Example input data is provided in the directory 'example_data'.